 Chapel slumps against the wall as she hears McCoy's friend—who inexplicably is their new captain, at least for the duration of the crisis—announce that they can stand down.

 "I knew he could do it," Captain Pike mutters in his drug-induced fog.
 They've done what they can for his immediate injuries; they'll let Starfleet Medical do the heavy lifting on this one.
 The nerve damage is extensive and McCoy doesn't want to make it worse.

 She can tell he admires this man who was his instructor.
-She has seen much in the time Pike's been in sickbay to admire herself.
+She's seen much in the time Pike's been in sickbay to admire herself.

 She cleans up, replenishing hyposprays and sanitizing instruments.
-She gives two of the nurses a break, tells them to get some rest.
+She gives two of the nurses a break and tells them to get some rest.
 The others work with her to put Sickbay into some kind of shape.

-McCoy comes in; she can tell by his footsteps--when did she learn the pattern of his walk?
-He walks over to where she is working, stands next to her, and says, "Come into my office when you're done."
+McCoy comes in; she can tell by his footsteps—when did she learn the pattern of his walk?
+He walks over to where she's working, stands next to her, and says, "Come into my office when you're done."